Rick-Phoenix/sketch/docs/src/ts/package_gen.md

 <div class="warning">

-When generating a package with actions that are supposed to make changes in the root of the monorepo (such as updating `pnpm-workspace.yaml` or the root `tsconfig.json`), the `--out-dir` is assumed to be the root of the monorepo, and `dir` is the new package's directory starting from the root of the monorepo.
+When generating a package, `--out-dir` is assumed to be the root of the monorepo, whereas `dir` is assumed to be the root of the new package.
+This is relevant when triggering actions that make changes in the root of the monorepo (such as updating `pnpm-workspace.yaml` or the root `tsconfig.json`).
 </div>

 After setting things up, you can run